Through the Blue

 Instead of blue and white, the black sands of Perissa are typical of the island’s beaches.

-As a volcanic island, Santorini doesn’t have the idyllic white sands and aquamarine waters you might idealise.
+As a volcanic island, Santorini doesn’t boast idyllic white sands and aquamarine waters you might idealise.
 Skip onto neighbouring islands like Naxos or Mykonos for that.
 And while beaches may not the highlight here, Vlychada is notably impressive backed by sculptural pumice rock cliffs.
 It’s also home to Theros Wave Bar and restaurant on a semi-secluded bit of shore.
 Providing all the comforts for elevated beach lounging, sit back with a cocktail and savour stunning scenery alongside atmospheric tunes.

 You might hear of the Red Beach at some point, with red sand.
 Harder to reach, it requires a short but dubious trek which we do not recommend if you are with young children.
 For us, the Red Beach is good for a quick look rather than to spend an afternoon in.